If you’re reading this, you are probably here because

 - A: you’ve never done a move before and want to get an idea of what to expect, Or

 - B: you understand very well how taxing moving is to your wallet and also in terms of time.

-If you fall under either categories, then I just might have some tips to save you big $$$ on your move.
-Moving can be quite costly, however if you play your cards right, you can significantly reduce the cost of moving, and the game is called “preparation, preparation and preparation.”
+If you fall under either category, then I just might have some tips to save you big $$$ on your move.
+Moving can be quite costly, however, if you play your cards right, you can significantly reduce the cost of moving, and the game is called “preparation, preparation and preparation.”
 I’ll give you some tips on how to save money by making preparations leading up to your move and on the day of your move.